Microsoft Surface Laptop 2 review: The sequel is better than the original

 When Microsoft launched the original Surface Laptop last year, I was taken with its gorgeous, minimalist design.
 This year, I thought, the company can't possibly outdo itself on aesthetics.
-But then Microsoft went ahead and unveiled a matte black option that somehow managed to look classier than the three earlier color options.
+But then Microsoft went ahead and unveiled a matte-black option that somehow managed to look classier than the three earlier color options.
 Beyond its elegant exterior, though, the Surface Laptop 2 promises powerful performance upgrades and a long-lasting battery that substantiate its stylish package.
-Microsoft hasn't changed a whole lot with the new Surface Laptop, even sticking to the same proprietary power charger instead of adopting the more-popular USB C. But despite that inconvenience and some unfulfilled promises, the Surface Laptop 2 still shines.
+Microsoft hasn't changed a whole lot with the new Surface Laptop, even sticking to the same proprietary power charger instead of adopting the more popular USB-C. But despite that inconvenience and some unfulfilled promises, the Surface Laptop 2 still shines.

 Engadget Score